Preconception, Pregnancy Care, Labor Preparation and Post-Partum Recovery

 His pain gradually subsided and was eliminated.
 He was able to travel to Japan and sit prolonged hours in the aircraft pain free.
 He graduated not only from his bachelor program but also attended and graduated from a year long specialized program.

 Since her childhood Carolyn has suffered on and off from unexplained leg pain.
 No objective imaging could determine the cause of her pain.
 At her Initial Assessment she presented with typical meridian pain distribution.
 She was treated with scalp and body acupuncture, auricular therapy and Heat Sensitive Moxibustion.
 Home exercise program and diet modification were prescribed.
 She responded much quicker than expected to her treatment program.
 At present, she is pain free and she continues to follow her diet and exercise program.

 Edward D. 46 year old

-Although to date the medical science do not possess cure to reverse a SCI, Ed is an example how one can maximally optimize his function and physical fitness.
+Although to this date in medical science there is no cure or a way to reverse a SCI, Ed is an example how one can optimize his function and physical fitness to the maximum.
 At age of 46, he has a remarkable upper body strength, flexibility of a 20 year old, great cardio endurance and lung capacity.
 Ed came to see me initially for a pelvic health consultation but we ended up working also on optimizing his function and his sense of wellbeing.
 In TCM moxibustion therapy and scalp acupuncture play a key role in the achievement of maximum function with incomplete SCI-s.
 Grace of the combination of daily workouts and these TCM modalities, Ed was able to participate twice in Toronto marathon and walk 5 km.